google/comprehensive-rust/src/pattern-matching/destructuring-structs.md

 <details>

 * Change the literal values in `foo` to match with the other patterns.
-* Try adding a new field to the `Foo` struct and make changes to the pattern as needed
+* Add a new field to `Foo` and make changes to the pattern as needed.
 </details>